Women in the Catholic Church: 21st century

 A Catholic document from 2001 made clear that, even if a bishop decided to permit female altar servers, the priest in charge of a church in that diocese was not obliged to accept them, since there was no question of anyone, male or female, having a right to become an altar server.
-Furthermore, the document states that: it will always be very appropriate to follow the noble tradition of having boys serve at the altar.
+Furthermore, the document states that: "it will always be very appropriate to follow the noble tradition of having boys serve at the altar."

 The Danube Seven (Christine Mayr-Lumetzberger, Adelinde Theresia Roitinger, Gisela Forster, Iris Muller, Ida Raming, Pia Brunner and Angela White), a group of seven women from Germany, Austria, and the United States, were ordained on a ship on the Danube on 29 June 2002 by Rómulo Antonio Braschi, an Independent Catholic bishop whose own episcopal ordination was considered 'valid but illicit' by the Catholic Church.
 The women's ordinations were not, however, recognised as being valid by the Roman Catholic Church.
 As a consequence of this violation of canon law and their refusal to repent, the women were excommunicated in 2003.
 Since then several similar actions have been held by Roman Catholic Womenpriests, a group in favor of women's ordination in Roman Catholicism; this was the first such action.
 In the summer of 2003, two of the Danube Seven, Christine Mayr-Lumetzberger (from Austria) and Gisela Forster (from Germany), were ordained as bishops by several male bishops of independent churches not affiliated with the Vatican.
 These ordinations were done in secret and are not recognized as valid by the Roman Catholic Church.
 At the death of the male bishops, their identities will be revealed.
 Since then several similar actions have been held by Roman Catholic Womenpriests; this was the first such action for women being ordained bishops.
-In 2004 Genevieve Benay (from France), Michele Birch-Conery (from Canada), Astride Indrican (from Latvia), Victoria Rue (from the USA), Jane Via (from the USA), and Monika Wyss (from Switzerland) were ordained as deacons on a ship in the Danube.
+In 2004 Genevieve Benay (from France), Michele Birch-Conery (from Canada), Astride Indrican (from Latvia), Victoria Rue (from the US), Jane Via (from the US), and Monika Wyss (from Switzerland) were ordained as deacons on a ship in the Danube.
 The women's ordinations were not, however, recognised as being valid by the Roman Catholic Church.
 As a consequence of this violation of canon law and their refusal to repent, the women were excommunicated.
 Since then several similar actions have been held by Roman Catholic Womenpriests; this was the first such action for women being ordained deacons.